Manila Xiamen International School: History

 MXIS was established in 1993 by its co-founders Roman Go and Mildred Go.
 It was the first international school in Fujian, the province Xiamen is in.
 A Filipino-Chinese foundation provided money to establish the school.
 The school was founded to serve Overseas Chinese students and students from Hong Kong, Macau, and Taiwan.
 The school is located in a city that houses a Philippines consulate, and students' parents largely are foreign workers who had relocated to Xiamen.

-In 2001, Chinese-Filipino students attempting to evade kidnappings in Philippines enrolled in MXIS.
+In 2001, Chinese-Filipino students attempting to evade kidnappings in the Philippines enrolled in MXIS.
 During the 2008 financial crisis, 25 students left the school during the school year.
 The school was able to recruit 23 Taiwanese students to take their place.
 In 2011, the school had 328 students who largely came from Korea and Taiwan.
 Alongside Xiamen International School (XIS), MXIS is one of the most sought after international schools in Xiamen, according to the South China Morning Post.
 MXIS is a "lower-cost alternative" to XIS, which in 2013 had an annual tuition of US$19,000.